wardencam360/wardencam_manual/faq.rst

 | Just email the develper wardencam360@gmail.com and ask for more trial hours to testing.
 | Completely free!

-How to use mutliple devices as cameras?
+How to use multiple devices as cameras?
 +++++++++++++++++++++++++++++++++++++++
 | Sign in with the same google account on multiple devices as cameras.
 | On the viewer, you will see a list of available camera from the vistapoints drop down list.